Amelia5p/bloomandbrew/README.md

 ## Future Features

-In the future I would like to add the following features to further improve the site:
+In the future the following features would further improve the site:
-- Add functionality to save the user's cart if they log out and back in, once more products are added, this was not needed so I used a session-based cart as the product range is quite small.
+- Add functionality to save the user's cart if they log out and back in, once more products are added, this was not needed so a session-based cart was used as the product range is quite small.
 - A wishlist for users.

 ## CRUD Functionality